thinkphp/Request.ForecastWeather/Docs/Request.ForecastWeather.md

 ## Element Method: loadWeather

-Updates the content of the Element with this method
+Updates the content of the Element with the desired weather.

 ### Syntax: